luigiplr/netify-jump/README.md

 ### Requirements

  - PC running Windows 8.1 or above. <br>
-Mac & Linux support is in the works and coming soon!
+Mac, Linux & Windows 7+ support is in the works and coming soon!
  - WiFi adaptor and/or dongle.
  - English set as system language (alternative language support in next release)